Privacy Policy

 11.2 Google Analytics Universal

-2. the operating system used,
+2. Operating system used,

-5. time of the server request,
+5. Time of server request,

-You may refuse the use of cookies by selecting the appropriate settings on your browser, however, please note that if you do this you may not be able to use the full functionality of this website.
+You may refuse the use of cookies by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.

 11.3 Hotjar